-Healthy Eating Policy in Your School
+Food and Nutrition Policy in Your School

-Children and teens will eat about one third of their daily food intake at school.2 Students are better able to focus, think and learn if they are well-nourished.2 When healthy food and drinks are made available to students, then they are more likely to make healthy choices.3 School policies that address food and drinks served in school can help ensure healthy choices are available.
+Children and teens will eat about one third of their daily food intake at school.2 Students are better able to focus, think and learn if they are well-nourished.2

 Ontario School Food and Beverage Policy